-Instructor: Dr. Cecille Labuda Office: [Lewis 202, NCPA 1031] Office Hours: MF 14:30 - 17:00.
-T 14:00 - 14:45 Lewis 202.
-By appointment NCPA 1031.
-Email: cpembert@olemiss.edu I typically respond to emails on weekdays within 24 hours.
+Instructor: Dr. Cecille Labuda Office: Lewis 121 Office Hours: MF 14:30 - 16:30.
+T 14:00 - 14:45 Lewis 121B and by appointment Email: cpembert@olemiss.edu | typically respond to emails on weekdays within 24 hours.

 Course Description

 The Bohr model of the hydrogen atom was perhaps the first realistic physical system where quantum mechanics was put to work.
 Quite simply, Bohr's model was a serendipitous combination of classical and quantum mechanics which was developed long before Schrödinger came up his wave equation which is now used to model the atom purely quantum mechanically.
 In this course, we will apply Schrödinger's equation to study simple physical systems culminating with the Bohr model in order to develop an understanding of how quantum mechanics works.
 We will study the fundamental differences between quantum mechanical systems and classical systems.
 Course instruction will be primarily lecture style with some in-class learning activities.
 Homework problems will mostly require analytical solutions with about 10 - 15% of problems requiring numerical solutions for which we will use Matlab.
 Course prerequisites are Math 353, Phys 308 and Phys 318.